-An ongoing series of works for chamber ensembles +/- electronics that explores the effects of global warming on places that I – and many, many others – called home
+An ongoing series for chamber ensembles +/- electronics that explores the effects of global warming on places I’ve called home

-Pieces of Place I: Chesapeake
+Pieces of Place: Chesapeake

 for flute/piccolo, clarinet in A, violin, cello, double bass, electric guitar, synthesizer, percussion and electronics

-Pieces of Place I: Chesapeake is based on the northeastern side of the Chesapeake Bay, where I spent many childhood summers.
+Pieces of Place: Chesapeake is based on the northeastern side of the Chesapeake Bay, where I spent many childhood summers.
 The piece is structured around three superimposed timescales: geological, human, and tidal.
 A sparse and continuous electronics part runs throughout, providing a sonic horizon.
 It was created by stretching a recording of waves at high tide and superimposing that recording at different octaves.
 This reduced the pitch by one, two, and three octaves, and reinforced a low A fundamental with an upper partial of A 436 (Hz).
 For this reason, the ensemble tunes to A 436 instead of the typical A 440.

-A work for solo double bass that imagines the flow of water, organic materials, and pollution through the Chesapeake Bay and its watershed.
+This piece, the first in a series of connecting movements between the larger Pieces of Place, imagines the flows of water, organic materials, and pollution through the Chesapeake Bay and its watershed.